Sculptor Kārlis Zemdega (1894-1963)

 Monument of K. Zemdega to the Victims of the World War I in Tukums

-Located in Tukums, at the foot of the Sun Hill.
+Located in Tukums, at the foot of Saules Hill.

-During World War I, when Kurzeme was under German occupation, a cemetery was built on the slopes of Pavārkalns.
-There were buried people who were sentenced to death by a German army military court.
-The burials were originally numbered and it was not until 1925 that the identities of all the convicted people were ascertained.
-They were mainly captured scouts by Latvian riflemen.
-Among them were civilians.
-Later, the remains of the people, together with the fallen soldiers of the Latvian army, were transported to the place where the Brothers' Cemetery was established at the foot of the K. Zemdega monument.
+During World War I, when Kurzeme was under German occupation, a cemetery was established on the slope of Pavārkalns.
+People who were shot and sentenced to death by the German military court were buried there.
+Initially, the burials were numbered and only in 1925 was it possible to determine the identities of all the sentenced people.
+They were mainly captured Latvian riflemen.
+Among them were also civilians.
+Later, the remains of the people were reburied together with the fallen Latvian army soldiers in the place where the Brothers' Graves were created at the foot of the K. Zemdega monument.

-Today you can see the memorial site.
-K. Zemdega has created several outstanding monuments, including the one seen in Tukums.
+Today, you can visit the memorial site.
+K. Zemdega created several excellent monuments, including the one in Tukums.

 Monument to the sons of Dzukste and Slampe congregations killed in World War I and Latvian Liberation Battle